Characters: Saya no Uta

 - The Match Maker: He and Omi were trying to get their respective friends, Fuminori and Yoh, together as a couple before the accident happened.

-- Nice Guy: He's the only genuine example of this, unlike Fuminori, at least before he gets broken down by his subsequent experiences.
+- Nice Guy: He's the only genuine example of this, unlike Fuminori. (who Took a Level in Jerkass after his accident, and crossed over into Blue and Orange Morality in two of the game's three endings) At least before he gets broken down by his subsequent experiences.

 - Only Sane Man: Lampshades this at one point, when he wonders why he keeps meeting crazy people all the time.
 This is before he loses it too, though.